GAM-team/GAM/docs/Chrome-Policies.md

     CONSERVATIVE: Optimize for stability.
     PERFORMANCE: Optimize for performance.

+chrome.users.CreatePasskeysInICloudKeychain: iCloud Keychain.
+  createPasskeysInICloudKeychain: TYPE_ENUM
+    UNSET: Use the default Chrome setting.
+    FALSE: Default to creating passkeys in other stores (such as the Google Chrome profile).
+    TRUE: Default to creating passkeys in iCloud Keychain when possible.

 chrome.users.CredentialProviderPromoEnabled: Credential provider extension promo.
   credentialProviderPromoEnabled: TYPE_BOOL
     true: Allow the Credential Provider Extension promo to be displayed.